Cuda-Chen/fish-yolo-grabcut/README.md

 $ gdown --output ./yolo-fish/fish.weights --id 1L6JgzbFhC7Bb_5w_V-stAkPSgMplvsmq
 ```

-Next, choose one of the following approached you like.
+Next, choose one of the following approaches you like.

 ## 1. Command Line Approach
 ```